WiseCactus/Google-Books-Text-Network-Analysis/README.md

 Here is a little demo of how the scraper operates.
 The scraper zooms in so that the text is more legible, and before scrolling down, screenshots the text.

-All these images are saved in png format and subsequently compiled and saved into a pdf, then deleted to not overload your storage :)
+All these images are saved in png format and subsequently compiled and saved into a pdf, then deleted to not overload storage :)

 https://user-images.githubusercontent.com/76268134/146480531-96044276-2212-476b-b7e6-69eb1fa918a2.mp4